w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ## Multi-signature Accounts

-Multi-signature accounts are accounts created from several standard accounts (or even other multi-sig accounts).
+Multi-signature accounts are accounts created from several standard accounts, pure proxies, and even other multi-sig accounts.

 :::info

 See the [Multi-signature accounts page](./learn-account-multisig.md) for a full explanation about multi-signature accounts, including their use-cases.

 :::